JOURNAL ARTICLES AND BOOK CHAPTERS

 14. Harrold, M. L., & Sheppard, L. D. (Expected 2021).
 A help or a hindrance?
 Workplace consequences of women's attractiveness.
 Routledge Encyclopedia of Psychology in the Real World.

-13. Sheppard, L. D., Cuttler, C., Shin, E., McLaughlin, R. J. (in press).
+13. Sheppard, L. D., Cuttler, C., Shin, E., McLaughlin, R. J. (2021).
 Differences in cortisol following cooperative and competitive work-related tasks with same-sex versus opposite-sex partners.
 Psychoneuroendocrinology.

 12. Sheppard, L. D., O’Reilly, J., van Dijke, M., Restubog, S., & Aquino, K. (2020).
 The stress-relieving benefits of positively experienced social sexual behavior in the workplace.
 Organizational Behavior and Human Decision Processes, 156: 38-52.